 By Rail.
 The nearest railway station to War Memorial Dharamshala.
 After reaching Pathankot, you can take the bus to reach Dharamshala.

 By Road.
 Depending upon your location, you can also plan to visit Dharamshala via the road network.
-For this, you can take your own vehicle, bus or a cab.
+For this, you can take your own vehicle, bus, or cab.